lrottach/terraform-aws/README.md

 # terraform-aws-demo
-Repo for Terraform learning and evaluation.
-Infrastructure deployment to AWS.
+Repo for Terraform containing code, snippets, demos and trainings about deploying infrastructure to AWS.